 Check the table below to find out the cost for transporting additional or special baggage.

-Each passenger may carry on board only one cabin baggage not exceeding a total weight of 5 kg for charter flights and 7 kg for scheduled flights, and not exceeding 115 cm (55 x 40 x 20 cm) without additional charges.
+Each passenger may carry on board only one cabin baggage not exceeding a total weight 8 kg and not exceeding 115 cm (55 x 40 x 20 cm) without additional charges.
 Each passenger may also take on board, without additional charges, only one of the following items: briefcase, laptop bag or handbag.

-In compliance with the applicable fare rules each passenger (excluding infants from 0 to 2 years of age who do not have authorised baggage), may check in one baggage up to a maximum weight of 15 kg for charter flights and 20 kg for scheduled flights, with overall dimensions complying with the check-in standards.
+In compliance with the applicable fare rules each passenger (excluding infants from 0 to 2 years of age who do not have authorised baggage), may check in one baggage up to a maximum weight of 20 kg with overall dimensions complying with the check-in standards.

 Two or more people belonging to the same family or who are travelling together on the same booking, on the same flight and to the same destination, and arrive at the check-in at the same time, are allowed to pool their baggage allowance.

 Due to international regulations, checked baggage should not weigh more than 32 kg.
 Heavier pieces of baggage shall not be accepted, except for wheelchairs or bulky items, to be stored in the cargo hold, previously authorised by the Airline, such as: musical instruments and camera equipment.
 These bulky or heavy items will be considered as a special service request (SSR) and stowed in the hold.
 The payment of a special fare may be requested for the transport of these items.

 Passengers can purchase additional checked baggage allowance on the Airline’s website or through the Booking Office for scheduled flights, or at the airport for charter flights.